 The most frequently used across all areas are non-aggressive strategies oriented to rewarding good behaviour in the child (e.g. discussing the issue calmly and explaining why the behaviour is wrong, getting the child to take time out to think about the behaviour).
-By far the least frequently used disciplinary strategy is physical response or actually slapping the child (15% report that they had slapped the child in the last 12 months while 85% never did so).
-Other non-aggressive strategies (ignoring the child, bribing the child/promising things if s/he behaves) and psychologically aggressive responses (shouting, swearing at the child; threatening to slap the child) are used with approximately equal frequency but to a considerably lesser extent by parents / carers.
+By far, the least frequently used disciplinary strategy is physical response or actually slapping the child (15% report that they had slapped the child in the last 12 months, while 85% never did so).
+Other nonaggressive strategies (ignoring the child, bribing the child/promising things if s/he behaves) and psychologically aggressive responses (shouting, swearing at the child; threatening to slap the child) are used with approximately equal frequency, but to a considerably lesser extent, by parents / carers.
 For instance, almost three-quarters of parents / carers report that they never ignore bad behaviour in the child and just over half report that they never bribe the child (promise him/her things if s/he is good).
-Just under half report that they never shouted or swore at the child in the last 12 months.

-Parents in regeneration areas use positive non-aggressive strategies to the greatest extent (but differences between the areas here are not statistically significant).
+Just under half report that they never shouted or swore at the child in the last 12 months while the large majority (72%) report that they never threatened to slap the child in the last 12 months.
+Parents in regeneration areas use positive non-aggressive strategies to the greatest extent, but differences between the areas here are not statistically significant.
 However, parents in the regeneration areas also use psychologically aggressive (shouting, threatening to slap) and physical response (slapping) strategies to a greater extent compared with the control areas.
 Differences between the areas on these more negative disciplinary strategies are statistically significant.
+See Figure 4.9 for a summary of the types of disciplinary strategies used by parents.